elyeshkiri/array-power/README.md

 # array-power

 ## Description
 This package includes a set of useful array methods that facilitates working with arrays, specifically the arrays that contain objects or arrays even falsy values (such as: 0, null, false, NaN...).
+This package is es5 supported.

 ## Usage
 ```